-Kerry Hudson’s first novel, TONY HOGAN BOUGHT ME AN ICE-CREAM FLOAT BEFORE HE STOLE MY MA was published in 2012 by Chatto & Windus (Penguin Random House) and was the winner of the Scottish First Book Award while also being shortlisted for the Southbank Sky Arts Literature Award, Guardian First Book Award, Green Carnation Prize, Author’s Club First Novel Prize and the Polari First Book Award.
+Kerry Hudson’s TONY HOGAN BOUGHT ME AN ICE-CREAM FLOAT BEFORE HE STOLE MY MA (Chatto & Windus) was the winner of the Scottish First Book Award while also being shortlisted for the Southbank Sky Arts Literature Award, Guardian First Book Award, Green Carnation Prize, Author’s Club First Novel Prize and the Polari First Book Award.
 Kerry’s second novel, THIRST, was published in 2014 by Chatto & Windus and won France’s most prestigious award for foreign fiction the Prix Femina Étranger.
 It was also shortlisted for the European Premio Strega in Italy.
-Her non-fiction book, LOWBORN, launches in May and takes her back to the towns of her childhood as she investigates her own past and what it means to be poor in Britain today.
-Kerry founded The WoMentoring Project and was commissioned by the Writers’ Centre Norwich to give a provocation on diversity as part of their ‘National Conversation’ series.
+Her non-fiction book, LOWBORN, takes her back to the towns of her childhood as she investigates her own past and what it means to be poor in Britain today.
+Kerry also founded The WoMentoring Project.

 Anthony Anaxagorou is a British Cypriot award-winning poet, fiction writer, essayist and publisher.
-He has written several volumes of poetry, a spoken-word EP and a collection of short stories.
-His new collection of poetry After the Formalities is forthcoming with Penned in the Margins in September 2019.
+He has written several volumes of poetry, a spoken-word EP and a collection of short stories; his latest collection is After the Formalities (Penned in the Margins, 2019).
 He’s an honorary fellow at the University of Roehampton where he lectures in the humanities.
 His poetry has appeared in Poetry, The Poetry Review, Granta, The Rialto, Oxford Poetry, Wildness, The Feminist Review and elsewhere.
 It’s also been featured on BBC Radio 4, BBC Newsnight, BBC Radio London, ITV, Vice UK, Channel 4 and Sky Arts.